erican1214/to-do-list-webpage/README.md

 # To-Do List Webpage
 ## About
-This webpage is for you to type any tasks you want to do and save them temporarily.
-Reloading the webpage will erase your tasks.
-The task functions are somewhat limited because the webpage is more focused on creating an aesthetically pleasing interface.
+This webpage is for you to type any tasks you want to do and will also save all your tasks even when you close the browser.
+The functionality of this webpage is somewhat limited because it is more focused on having an aesthetically pleasing interface.
 The colors, pictures, and audio are themed after Love and Deepspace.
 (As of now, there are no voice files, so only the music button workds.)

 ## Important Information
 ### URL to webpage (for those who don't want to download packages)